lammermann/gravitydb/README.md

 * add to the documentation
 * test and file issues
 * submit patches

+WARNING: All branches prefixed with _dirty_ can and will be forced pushed and or deleted at any time.

 For some of these point you need to know the project and folder structure better.